DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 myInt = myInt + 1;
 ```

 This here will increase `myInt` by one.
-[Operations](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/arithmetic-operators) like this are very common, for instance incrementing or decrementing a number, dividing it or multiplying by two.
+[Operations](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/arithmetic-operators) like this are very common, for instance incrementing, decrementing a number, dividing, or multiplying.
 Since these are commong they have shortcuts.

 ```csharp
 myInt = myInt + 1;